hellohaptik/docs_haptik/docs/webhooks/protocols.md

 title: Protocols
 ---

-Due to the critical and confidential nature of the data being exchanged, all clients must adhere to the stated rules for implementing a web hook to eliminate potential risks.
+Due to the critical and confidential nature of the data being exchanged, all clients must adhere to the stated rules for implementing a webhook to eliminate potential risks.

 ## Webhook Requirements